arpankapoor/threshold_share_server/README.md

 their secret keys.
 The threshold number should be configured during image upload by the owner of the image.

+## Solution

+The server is assumed to be a trusted third party.
+The procedure is as follows:

+1. New users register with `register_user`.
+2. Send images to the server to be shared with a group of receivers.
+   The server encrypts the image using AES with key _K_ and deletes the original This key _K_ is the split into as many subkeys as there are receivers (using [Shamir's Secret Sharing Scheme][ssss]).
+3. Each receiver is sent their subkey and given an option to contribute the same for decryption of the shared image.
+4. After the threshold number of subkeys are received, the original AES key _K_ can be restored and used to decrypt the image.
+5. Finally the decrypted image is sent to all receivers.

+## Software Used

+- [Falcon Framework][falcon] - for the REST API.
+- [peewee][peewee] - for Object Relational Mapping.
+- [uwsgi][uwsgi] - Python WSGI server.
+- [cryptography][crypto] - for AES encryption.
+- [secretsharing][ss] - Shamir's secret sharing
+  (Installed with `pip install git+git://github.com/EaterOA/secret-sharing.git` for Python3 compatibility)

 ## Server side API